MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Random auditing: at some interval, audit a random subset of documents chosen from the collection.
 This often is expressed as, for instance, "audit ten percent of the documents every month."
 The difference between this random strategy and segmented auditing is that the random selection is chosen *with* replacement.
 Thus it is likely that some documents will escape auditing entirely for long periods.

 - Auditing by popularity: divide the collection into segments that represent varying levels of document usage, e.g., small segments for the documents most frequently accessed, segments for documents of intermediate popularity, and large segments for documents rarely accessed.
 Permanent losses in the popular segments would have much greater negative impact on the customer base.
-To reduce the likelihood of such expensive losses, the more popular segments of the collection can be audited more frequently than the others with little increased cost in bandwidth and time.
+To reduce the likelihood of such expensive losses, the more popular (small) segments of the collection can be audited more frequently than the others with little increased cost in bandwidth and time.

 Our simulations include tests of many auditing strategies, including total, segmented, and random.
-Tests differed in cycle frequency and in the parts of the collection are audited during each segment or cycle.
+Tests differed in cycle frequency and in the parts of the collection audited during each segment or cycle.

 - All tests occurred on regular schedules.
 - Auditing cycles varied from monthly to biennially.